A reader asks for a discussion of

 A popular euphemism for illegal alien or illegal immigrant is “undocumented worker.”
 A negative term sometimes seen is “illegal.”
 The AP Stylebook rejects both terms.

-13 Responses to “Illegal Aliens and Illegal Immigrants”
+15 thoughts on “Illegal Aliens and Illegal Immigrants”

 How about the difference between immigrant and emigrant?
 I remember using both terms when I was in school and if I remember correctly, they have different meanings and are not interchangeable.
 Any thoughts?